-Chair: Dirk Burghardt (Germany) Vice-Chair: Cecile Duchene (France)
+Chair: Dirk Burghardt (Germany)

-- To foster research and practical experience in multi-scale issues and automated map generalisation and to form a network and focal point for researchers and practitioners in this domain. - To foster and maintain a liaison with related commissions and working groups within the ICA as well as in related national and international organisations (e.g. ISPRS, IGU, EuroSDR), including: identification of contact persons. timely mutual updating on planned activities,
+Vice-Chair: Cecile Duchene (France)

-- organisation of joint conference sessions and/or workshops. - To maintain a World Wide Web site for electronic dissemination of research on multiscale issues and map generalisation, including a membership database, a bibliographic database, examples of research projects and test data, links to related web sites. - To organise sessions and meetings for exploring the issues named above, including workshops held every two years in conjunction with international cartographic conferences, special sessions and/or panel sessions at international cartographic conferences, in collaboration with local organisers. - To produce publications for dissemination of the above efforts, including one special issue of a peerreviewed scientific journal or a book every two years.
+- To foster research and practical experience in multi-scale issues and automated map generalisation and to form a network and focal point for researchers and practitioners in this domain. - To foster and maintain a liaison with related commissions and working groups within the ICA as well as in related national and international organisations (e.g. ISPRS, IGU, EuroSDR), including: - o identification of contact persons - o timely mutual updating on planned activities - o organisation of joint conference sessions and/or workshops - To maintain a World Wide Web site for electronic dissemination of research on multiscale issues and map generalisation, including: - o a membership database, - o a bibliographic database, - o examples of research projects and test data, - o links to related web sites, - o and (optionally) an electronic discussion list. - To organise sessions and meetings for exploring the issues named above, including: - workshops held every two years in conjunction with international cartographic conferences - special sessions and/or panel sessions at international cartographic conferences, in collaboration with local organisers - To produce publications for dissemination of the above efforts, including one special issue of a peerreviewed scientific journal or a book every two years.